UKCloud/documentation/articles/vmware/vmw-sco.md

 ## Service reporting

-**Visibility.** We provide a monthly service report via the UKCloud Portal.
-This includes a summary of platform availability and a retrospective of the interactions with UKCloud support during the previous month.
-Maintenance notifications and Service Status reports are also delivered through the Portal.
+**Visibility.** Maintenance notifications and Service Status reports are delivered through the Portal.

-**Service reporting.** All service reporting is done via the UKCloud Portal.

 **Billing.** We provide you with monthly bills covering your monthly spend.